-- First, it helps students develop an excellent foundation of knowledge and skills for public-service practice.
+- First, it helps students who are interested in public service to develop a foundation of substantive knowledge practical skills.

 - Second, it creates a sense of community for students interested in public service.

 - And, third, it builds strong connections to attorneys in public-service practice.